CRONighttrain2/CRONSTametsiSolver/README.md

 This a program ment to solve a game called <a href="https://store.steampowered.com/app/709920/Tametsi/">Tametsi</a> which is a harder version of minesweeper
 <h1>Current progress</h1>
 This program is nowhere near compleation right now, as of 30/10/2025 it can take a screenshot and find all of the edges of the tiles in that screenshot
+<h1>NOTE</h1>
+This program only works with 1080x1920 for the time being